jhkette/spaapp-reactquery/base-blog-em/README.md

 # Blog-em Ipsum

 ### A React App for the Udemy course "React Query: Server State Management for React"
+Basically a useful guide on how to use React Query

 ## Installation